List of RCD Espanyol seasons

 This is a list of seasons played by RCD Espanyol in Spanish and European football.
 Established in 1900, the seasons from the beginning of La Liga in 1928 to the most recent completed season are mentioned.
 It details the club's achievements in major competitions, and the top scorers for each season.

-The club has never won the Liga and won the Spanish Cup 4 times.
+The club has never won the Liga but won the Spanish Cup four times.